sopogen/thumbnail_generator/README.md

 # thumbnail_generator
-> Automatic thumbnail generating program for Youtube for ybigta 2020-2 Conference
+> Automatic thumbnail generating program for Youtube
+for ybigta 2020-2 Conference

 # Why?
-- Individual streamers want to upload their streaming video to Toutube
+- Individual streamers want to upload their streaming video to Youtube
 - However, it is difficult to make thumbnial for Youtube for the streamers who don't have their own broadcast editor
 - THEN, how about a program which can make high-quality thumbnail AUTOMATICALLY?